 - System design interview in a simulated work context with another engineer where you hypothetically build something and discuss how to approach a problem

 - Behavioral-focused interview specifically on team values/culture fit

-- A presentation where you’re asked to show a project from class, a coding bootcamp, previous job/internship or a passion project to assess your skill level and problem-solving approach
+- A presentation where you’re asked to show a project from class, a coding bootcamp, a previous job/internship, or a passion project to assess your skill level and problem-solving approach

 - A live coding challenge where the candidate shares their screen with the interviewer, who observes their work

 Tip: Many companies hire new software developers on a contract-to-hire basis, even for senior roles.
 This means you work on a contract basis for a specified time, and if there’s a mutual fit, the company brings you on as a permanent employee.